-All Film Camp sessions will be captioned and have live BSL interpretation.
+All Film Camp sessions will have live BSL interpretation.
 All workshops will take place on Zoom and participants will receive a link in advance of the session.
 The workshops are free but registration is required.

 For further information contact firstname.lastname@example.org